Skip to content

 The cost of worktop repair depends heavily on the type of damage involved.
 Here’s a general guide to what you can expect to pay for the most common repairs in the UK:

 • Chip repairs: Small chips and nicks are among the most common worktop issues, particularly on laminate, granite, and quartz surfaces.
-A professional chip repair typically costs between £75–£150 depending on size and material.
+A professional chip repair is priced after a free assessment, depending on the size and material.

 • Crack repairs: Cracks require more careful work to blend seamlessly.
-Repairs for cracks in stone, laminate, or composite worktops generally range from £100–£250.
+Repairs for cracks in stone, laminate, or composite worktops are quoted after a quick assessment of the damage.

 • Burn mark repairs: Scorched surfaces from hot pots or cigarettes can often be restored.
-Burn mark repairs usually cost £80–£175.
+The cost of a burn mark repair depends on the severity and location of the scorching.

-• Scratch repairs: Light surface scratches on laminate or solid surface worktops may cost as little as £60–£120 to restore.
+• Scratch repairs: Light surface scratches on laminate or solid surface worktops are typically quick to restore, with the price confirmed after a free assessment.

-• Delamination or peeling edges: Where laminate has lifted or peeled, repairs typically range from £80–£200.
+• Delamination or peeling edges: Where laminate has lifted or peeled, the repair cost depends on the extent of the lifting and is confirmed with a free quote.

 These are estimates based on typical single-damage repairs.
 Multiple areas of damage on the same visit can often be bundled at a reduced overall cost.